 Contact the police if you think your neighbour has broken the law - for example, they’ve been violent or threatening.

 Call 999 if the crime is still happening or 101 to report a crime later.

-If you think your neighbour’s making trouble because of your race, religion, sexuality or other characteristic, it could be a hate crime or hate incident.
-Tell the police in the normal way or report it online.
+If you think your neighbour’s making trouble because you're transgender or because of your disability, race, religion or sexuality, it could be a hate crime or hate incident.
+You can check what to do if you’ve experienced a hate crime or incident.

 Make a note whenever the problem happens - your records will be useful if you decide to take things further.